 As yet more go bust, do cheaper energy prices outweigh the risk of a smaller energy company going under?

 I’m always encouraging you to compare energy prices and switch if you can find a better deal.
 You can potentially save hundreds of pounds every year doing this.
 It will take you just 10 minutes when using a comparison site.
 Easy money.

-And a record number of people are doing it, with one in five homes moving supplier for cheaper bills last year, and around a third of switches were to small or medium suppliers, away from larger provides (classified as Bulb, British Gas, EDF, E.On/NPower, Octopus, Ovo/SSE and Scottish Power.
+And a huge number of people are doing it, with one in five homes moving electricity supplier for cheaper bills last year, and around two-thirds of switches were to small or medium suppliers, away from larger provides (classified as Bulb, British Gas, EDF, E.On/NPower, Octopus, Ovo/SSE and Scottish Power).

 So if not one of these well-known energy companies, who?
 When you go through a comparison site you’ll probably spot that the lowest prices are usually with a company you’ve never heard of.
 There are now dozens and dozens of new companies to pick from.

 So should you pick one?
 Understandably there’s concern about moving to a provider you know nothing about – particularly with a number of them collapsing.

 There’s no difference to your power supply or use

 A lot of the reluctance is around worry about the quality of the gas and electricity you’ll get.
 Well, you can relax, as there’s no difference to what comes through the pipes and wires.

 Even if you sign up for green energy, it doesn’t suddenly mean you are using renewable energy.
 It’s exactly the same whoever you pay.
 Which means you won’t suddenly experience power blackouts, or find the fuel less efficient.

 But customer service does change